-Sun protection is something else to consider when selecting a pair of hiking pants, depending on the sensitivity of your skin and the likely weather conditions you’ll be hiking through.
+Sun protection is something else to consider when selecting a pair of hiking pants, depending on the sensitivity of your skin and the likely weather conditions you’ll be hiking in.

-Many companies include an ultraviolet protection factor (UPF) for their hiking pants, which lets you know how much light is able to penetrate the fabric.
+Many companies include an ultraviolet protection factor (UPF) for their hiking pants, which lets you know how much light can penetrate the fabric.

 The higher the rating, the more protection it offers from the sun’s potentially harmful rays.
 UPF is something to take into consideration especially if your skin burns easily.

-After you’ve determined the type of hiking pants best suited for you and the features you want included, the most important factor is how well they fit.
+After you’ve determined the type of hiking pants best suited for you and the features you want, the most important factor is how well they fit.

 You want a pair of pants that are tight enough to stay upright after hours on the trail, but loose enough that your movement isn’t restricted and you don’t develop chaffing or hot spots.